Homemade Cooling Anti-Itch Spray

 Notes

-To use, spray and let dry on itchy skin.
-Store at room temperature or in the refrigerator.
+• To use, spray and let dry on itchy skin.
+Store in a cool place or the refrigerator for up to a month.

 Use & Storage

 Spray and let dry on itchy skin as needed.
-This will store for months at room temperature, but I prefer to keep in the refrigerator for extra cooling of itchy skin.
+This will store for a few weeks at room temperature, but I prefer to keep it in the refrigerator.
+It lasts longer and feels extra cooling on itchy skin.

 Other Natural Remedies for Itchy Skin

-If you don’t have all the ingredients for this anti-itch spray on hand when itchy skin strikes, there are some simple natural methods to try:
+If you don’t have all the ingredients for this anti-itch spray on hand, here are some more natural methods to try:

-• Apply a paste of bentonite clay and water to treat itchy skin.
+• Apply a bentonite clay and water paste onto itchy skin.
 I also use bentonite clay in my anti-itch cream (use it like calamine lotion).

 • Crush peppermint leaves and rub them on bug bites for a natural menthol effect.

-• Mix 1 teaspoon baking soda and water for a soothing paste.
+• Mix 1 teaspoon of baking soda and water for a soothing paste.

-While the spray is my first choice when it comes to soothing an itchy bug bite, I have also been introduced to the Bug Bite Thing.
-Simply put the device on the bug bite itself and pull up to suction up the irritants!
+While the spray is my first choice when it comes to soothing an itchy bug bite, I also like the Bug Bite Thing.
+Simply put the device on the bug bite and pull up to suction up the irritants!

 Ever struggled with itchy skin?
 What worked for you?